Auto Tariffs Will Cause Irreparable Harm to America’s Auto Industry

 The National Foreign Trade Council (NFTC) is the premier business association advancing trade and tax policies that support access to the global marketplace.
 Founded in 1914, NFTC promotes an open, rules-based global economy on behalf of a diverse membership of U.S.-based businesses.

-WASHINGTON DC – National Foreign Trade Council (NFTC) Vice President Tiffany Smith today issued a statement following the announcement by USTR of additional tariffs on imports from China under Section 301:
+WASHINGTON DC – National Foreign Trade Council (NFTC) Vice President for Global Trade Policy Tiffany Smith today issued a statement following the announcement of new tariffs on Mexico, Canada and an increase of tariffs on China.

 ###